-Archaeological monitoring will be conducted for ground disturbing activity associated with construction of the proposed Life Science Building at TMK: (1) 2-8-023:003 (por.) in Mānoa.
-Waikīkī Ahupua'a, Kona District, on the Island of O'ahu.
-This monitoring plan is designed to identify and appropriately treat archaeological resources that might be encountered during construction.
-Full time archaeological monitoring will be carried out for all ground disturbance.
+Archaeological monitoring was conducted for ground disturbing activity associated with the demolition of Snyder Hall on the University of Hawai'i at Mānoa (UH) campus on TMK: (1) 2-8-023:003 (por.) in Mānoa, Waikīkī Ahupua'a, Kona District, on the Island of O'ahu.
+No archaeological sites, features, or cultural materials were encountered, and stratigraphy within the small project area consisted of a single layer of fill.